 Succeed With Succession Planting

-Get maximum growth out of small spaces by using succession planting.
-When spring bulb-grown plants, like tulips and daffodils fade, seed annuals such as nasturtium or baby lettuce in the same spaces.
-If hot weather puts an end to the greens, grow small-scale annuals until fall and then make another sowing of lettuce or mesclun.
+Get maximum growth out of small, sunny spaces by using succession planting.
+When spring bulb-grown plants, like tulips and daffodils, fade seed in annuals, such as nasturtiums, cosmos, or compact zinnias, in the same spaces.
+When cool weather returns, incorporate cool-season annuals for fall, like nemesia, pansies, or diascia.

 Intensive cultivation of small spaces can lead to nutrient depletion.
 Top dress small plots with amendments like Fafard Premium Natural and Organic Compost, which can also be mixed into container medium.
 Small spaces—especially containers and window boxes—tend to dry out quickly, so check for dryness and make sure to water every day in hot weather.